lorenzo-stoakes/linux-vm-notes/funcs.md

 e.g. `pgd_present()` determines if the pointed at PUD page is present.

-* [pgd_present()](#pgd_present) - Determines if the pointed at PUD page is present, i.e. resident in memory rather than swapped out.
+* [pgd_present()](#pgd_present) - Determines if the pointed at PUD page is present, i.e. resident in memory.
-* [pud_present()](#pud_present) - Determines if the pointed at PMD page is present, i.e. resident in memory rather than swapped out.
+* [pud_present()](#pud_present) - Determines if the pointed at PMD page is present, i.e. resident in memory.
-* [pmd_present()](#pmd_present) - Determines if the pointed at PTE page is present, i.e. resident in memory rather than swapped out.
+* [pmd_present()](#pmd_present) - Determines if the pointed at PTE page is present, i.e. resident in memory.
-* [pte_present()](#pte_present) - Determines if the pointed at physical page is present, i.e. resident in memory rather than swapped out.
+* [pte_present()](#pte_present) - Determines if the pointed at physical page is present, i.e. resident in memory.
 * [pmd_young()](#pmd_young) - Determines if the PTE page pointed at by the specified PMD entry has been accessed.
 * [pte_young()](#pte_young) - Determines if the physical page pointed at by the